marler8997/zigup/README.md

 # Dependencies

 On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).

+# Why Anyzig?

+Zigup helps you download/switch which version of zig is invoked when you run `zig`.
+In contrast, Anyzig is one universal `zig` executable that invokes the correct version of zig based on the current project.
+Anyzig came about from the realization that if you have `zig` installed system-wide, then it should work with any Zig project, not just those that happen to match the current version you've installed/enabled.
+Instead of manually switching versions yourself, it uses the `minimum_zig_version` field in `build.zig.zon`.
+An added benefit of anyzig is any project that uses it is guaranteed to have their zig version both documented and up-to-date.
+In practice, I've also found that anyzig frees some mental load because you no longer need to track which version of Zig each project is on, which version the system is on, and keeping the two in sync.